FREQUENTLY ASKED QUESTIONS

 The examinations are generally held on Saturday and Sunday in the month of April at seven centres - Hyderabad, Bangalore, Mumbai, Delhi, Pune, Chennai & Ahmedabad.
 The exact dates will be notified in the month of February.

-13. What is the alternate, if the candidate is not able to write the April exams?
+13. What is the alternate, if the candidate is not able to write the Main exams?

 14. What is the maximum duration for the completion of the course?

 The maximum duration for completion of the course is 3 years from the academic year of

 enrollment.
 A candidate has to pay the continuation fee of Rs.1000/- per paper in addition